Thoq-jar/Veil/README.md

 # Veil
-A safe and secure web browser written in swift
+A safe and secure, privacy-oriented web browser, written in swift